-Certain long-term incentive plans provide for the issuance of non-qualified incentive options to purchase a fixed number of common units of Enterprise Products Partners or Duncan Energy Partners.
+Certain long-term incentive plans provide for the issuance of non-qualified incentive options to purchase a fixed number of our common units or common units of Duncan Energy Partners.
 When issued, the exercise price of each option award may be no less than the market price of the underlying security on the date of grant.
 In general, options granted under the EPCO plans have a vesting period of four years and remain exercisable for five to ten years, as applicable, from the date of grant.